DHI/mikeio/_sources/dfsu.rst.txt

 * Element table; specifies for each element the nodes that defines the element.

 .. warning::
-    In MIKE Zero, node ids and element ids are 1-based.
+    In MIKE Zero, node ids, element ids and layer ids are 1-based.
     In MIKE IO, all ids are **0-based** following standard Python indexing.
     That means, as an example, that when finding the element closest to a point its id will be 1 lower in MIKE IO compared to examining the file in MIKE Zero.